The Program (novel): Reception

 Publishers Weekly characterized the work as engaging, and grounded in character and detail.
 Lukowsky of Booklist described the work as a "gripping read."
 The Oakland Press described the work as a thriller and a good character study.
 Oakland Press writer Mark Terry went on to state that the author had done his homework researching for the book, and that it was a fascinating and disturbing look at cults.
 The Chicago Sun-Times also gave a favorable review, noting that this was the author's fifth work at the age of 31.
 The book also received favorable reviews in The Capital Times, Cleveland Plain Dealer, and the San Jose Mercury News.

 In the Audio version, AudioFile cited narrator Dylan Baker's "strong performance", stating that he differentiated between the multitude of characters in the book well, making them easy to distinguish.
 AudioFile went on to state that Baker's narration helped the listener comprehend how cults could manipulate those ignorant of their tactics.

+Adaptations

+On October 12, 2003, film producer Lorenzo di Bonaventura was set to develop a feature film franchise based on Hurwitz’ Tim Rackley series at Paramount Pictures with Hurwitz writing the screenplay.
+On March 12, 2012, TNT was set to develop a television series adaptation of Hurwitz’ Tim Rackley series with Hurwitz set to executive produce with Shawn Ryan executive producing and showrunning the series adaptation through Sony Pictures Television.